Off campus access to most of these databases is restricted to NEC college students, faculty and staff.

 Orchestral Music Online: Index to information on more than 6,700 orchestral works, including instrumentation, duration and availability.

-RILM: Comprehensive index to all literature about music published since 1969 (currently covers 1969—present).
+RILM and RILM Retrospective: Comprehensive index to all literature about music published since 1967 (currently covers 1967—present).
 Includes abstracts in English for journal articles, dissertations, conference reports and monographs published throughout the world.
+RILM Retrospective focuses on all document types published before 1967, especially articles published in conference proceedings and Festschriften from 1835 through 1966.

 RIPM: Retrospective index to music periodicals, 1800-1950; includes links to full-text journals in the RIPM Online Archive.